-- Reporting everyone should understand the importance of "telling" about any incidents of bullying and should have a clear line of referral. - Listening Buddy Finton House has two named members of staff acting as 'Listening Buddies', to whom children from the EYFS and Year 1- Year 6 can confide. - Confidence in referral anyone who reports a problem in this area should know that they will be taken seriously and that positive action will take place.
-Having unexplained bruises, scratches etc. - All incidents of bullying should be dealt with promptly, fairly and effectively. - Approach all parties involved (including bullies) should be handled in a friendly, sympathetic and understanding way. - Recording all instances of bullying, including cyberbullying outside school, are recorded on the Incidents page on School's database where a copy is automatically forwarded to the class teacher and Head of Upper School or Lower School.
+- Reporting everyone should understand the importance of "telling" about any incidents of bullying and should have a clear line of referral. - Listening Buddy Finton House has a named member of staff acting as a 'Listening Buddy', to whom children in every year can confide. - Each class has a worry box where children can post worries - Confidence in referral anyone who reports a problem in this area should know that they will be taken seriously and that positive action will take place.
+Having unexplained bruises, scratches etc. - All incidents of bullying should be dealt with promptly, fairly and effectively. - Approach all parties involved (including bullies) should be handled in a friendly, sympathetic and understanding way.

+- Recording all instances of bullying, including cyberbullying outside school, are recorded on CPOMS where a copy is automatically forwarded to the class teacher, Assistant Head of Wellbeing and Deputy Head (Pastoral.)
 They will then decide whether to inform the DSL and Head.
 Recording all instances of bullying allows the school to identify patterns, evaluate, and monitor approaches.
-Minor incidents are also recorded on the Incidents form and are monitored by the class teacher and Head of Upper & Lower School.
+Minor incidents are recorded in a book by the playground and are monitored by the class teacher and Deputy Pastoral Team.
 Pastoral issues such as problems at home, or issues such as eating/self-harm, which are not considered incidents, are recorded on the Pastoral page of the database and copied to the appropriate member of staff.
-The termly pastoral report to the Board of Governors makes them aware of any incidences.
+The termly pastoral report to the Board of Governors makes them aware of any incidences. - Record keeping and review of incidents.
+The Deputy Head Pastoral and Assistant Head Wellbeing meet weekly to discuss ay pastoral issues which might include playground incidents or bullying incidents.
+They have a clear picture of bullying incidents.
+Phase leaders meet with Deputy Head Pastoral and Assistant Head Wellbeing termly to discuss Behaviour across the school and focus on how to deal with any emerging patterns of trends.